 Yes!
 As a Pro subscriber, you will simply be issued with a new One Design Use License for the second, third and fourth designs (and so on).
 You do not need to pay for these individual licenses, they are included in your subscription.
 Free users need to pay for a new license for each subsequent design.

 Yes!
-All of our photos, fonts and graphics can be used to create designs for printing on products for sale (like t-shirts, mugs, books and other merchandise).
+All of our photos, fonts and graphics can be used to create designs for printing on products for sale (like t-shirts, mugs, books and other merchandise), as long as you comply with our license.
 Please note, you can’t sell standalone prints of Canva content, such as a printout of a stock photo (without any other design elements) on a t-shirt.